T-emporal/temporal.exchange/README.md

 # Temporal Frontend

-## Built with NextJS, Styled using TailwindCSS and Safety ensured by Typescript
+## Tech Stack used
+- NextJS
+- TailwindCSS
+- Typescript
+- NodeMailer
+- Zod

 ## Test it in local
 - Clone the repository